A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS III: Coronal Dynamics Illustrated by Emission Measures

-Whether a impulsive or steady heating dominates in the active region cores is not fully clear in observations \citep[see e.g.,][and references therein]{Tripathi+al:2011,Warren+al:2010,Winebarger+al:2011}.
-However, it is very likely that in the simulation both mechanisms work. \citet{Chitta+al:2018} proposed that cancellation of opposite polarity magnetic field can provide sufficient energy for hot loops.
-This could be a very viable mechanism for the transient hot loops in this simulation.
-In particular, the ongoing flux emergence continuously brings small patches of magnetic field that can trigger cancellation with pre-existing magnetic field.
-However, the long-living and steady hot loops that last for over 20\,hours is more likely to be maintained by a (statistically) steady heating.
-This leaves interesting open questions for more in-depth analysis of the simulation on the energy release in active region core.
+Whether impulsive or steady heating dominates in active region cores is not fully clear in observations \citep[see, e.g.,][and references therein]{Tripathi+al:2011,Warren+al:2010,Winebarger+al:2011}.
+However, it is very likely that both mechanisms work in our simulation. \citet{Chitta+al:2018} proposed that the cancellation of magnetic fields in opposite polarities can provide sufficient energy for hot loops.
+This could be a viable mechanism for the transient hot loops in this simulation.
+In particular, the ongoing flux emergence continuously brings small patches of magnetic field that can trigger cancellation with a pre-existing magnetic field.
+However, the long-lived and steady hot loops that last for over 20\,hours are more likely to be maintained by (statistically) steady heating.
+This leaves interesting open questions for more in-depth analysis of the energy release in the active region cores.